-In 2013, the Leeds School of Business launched a 12-credit business minor so all CU Boulder students could gain business fundamentals, increasing their immediate impact as new hires.
-The business minor is now the largest minor on campus, attracting more than 1000 students from over 70 majors across the university.
+In 2013 the Leeds School of Business launched a 12-credit business minor so all CU Boulder students could gain business fundamentals, increasing their immediate impact as new hires.
+The business minor is now the largest minor on campus, attracting nearly 2000 students from each college across the university.

-Visit the Business Minor webpage to learn more about the curriculum, eligibility requirements, fees and application process.
+Visit the Business Minor webpage to learn more about the curriculum, eligibility requirements and application process.

-The admissions process consists of an online application and a one-page resume.
-We receive many more qualified applicants than spots available; apply early for favorable admission.
+The admissions process consists of an online application and resume upload.
+Leeds receives many more qualified applicants than spots available; apply early for favorable admission.

-To be eligible for admission, students must have a minimum of 12 completed CU credit hours, a 2.0 GPA and have earned at least a C- in a pre-approved math reasoning course.
+To be eligible for admission students must have a minimum 2.0 cumulative GPA and have earned at least a C- in a pre-approved math reasoning course.
 Students currently enrolled in a pre-approved math reasoning course may apply and be conditionally admitted pending final course grade.
+The complete list of pre-approved math reasoning courses can be found on the Business Minor Application webpage.

 Required Courses and Credits